simgerchev/public-repo-notes/learning-notes/comptia-aplus/notes-one.md

     - Proprietary wireless
 - Need an outdoor antenna
     - Speeds can range from ~ 10 to 1,000 megabits per second
+## Network Types 2.7
+### LAN
+- Local Area Network
+    - Local is relative
+- A building or group of buildings
+    - High-speed connectivity
+- Ethernet and 802.11 wireless
+    - Any slower and it isn't "local"
+### WAN
+- Wide Area Network
+    - Spanning the globe
+- Generally connects LANs across a distance
+    - And generally much slower than the LAN
+- Many different WAN technologies
+    - Point-to-point serial, MPLS, etc.
+    - Terrestrial and non-terrestrial
+### PAN
+- Personal Area Network
+    - Your own private network
+    - Bluetooth, IR, NFC
+- Automobile
+    - Audio output
+    - Integrate with phone
+- Mobile phone
+    - Wireless headset
+- Health
+    - workout telemetry, daily reports
+### MAN
+- Metropolitan Area Network
+    - A network in your city
+    - Larger than a LAN, often smaller than a WAN
+- Historically MAN-specific topologies
+    - Metro Ethernet
+- Common to see government ownership
+    - They öwn"the right-of-way
+### SAN
+- Storage Area Network (SAN)
+    - Looks and feels like a local storage device
+    - Block-level access
+    - Very efficient reading and writing
+- Requires a lot of bandwidth
+    - May use an isolated network and high-speed network technologies
+### WLAN
+- Wireless LAN
+    - 802.11 technologies
+- Mobility
+    - Within a building
+    - In a limited geographical area
+- Expand coverage with additional access points
+    - Downtown area
+    - Large campus